 In all cases, let your ears tell you where to place the mics.
 Remember that the fundamentals of live sound reinforcement do not necessarily apply to studio recording.
 On a loud live stage, microphones are placed inches away from the sound source to which they’re assigned.
 This is to minimize feedback from onstage monitoring and to maximize rejection of other signals.

 In a well-set-up recording studio, feedback shouldn’t be a consideration.
 Rejection is an issue, but is usually not a problem, especially if care is taken to do a reasonable job of isolating players from one another, and microphone pickup patterns are carefully chosen.

 I don’t have experience with every microphone on the market.
-Based on my own experiences and conversations with other engineers, if I were outfitting a studio from scratch today and the object was to get the best recordings I could on a relatively low budget using contemporarily available mics, here are my recommendations.
-I’ve included two options for each, a low priced mic and a higher priced mic:
+Based on my own experiences and conversations with other engineers, if I were outfitting a studio from scratch today and the object was to get the best recordings I could on a relatively low budget using contemporarily available mics, here are some recommendations:

 The kick drum—a special case